Testosterone levels in men have been falling over the last 20 or so years.

 There are more individual factors contributing to our health than could be covered in one guide, but despite this, there are several specific behaviors that can influence your hormonal balance, leading to greater testosterone production in the body.

-By contrast, something as simple as laughter has been shown to have testosterone-boosting effects, amongst a wide array of other benefits.
+By contrast, something as simple as laughter has been shown to have testosterone-boosting effects.

 Key Takeaways: Having regular, healthy sex and avoiding excessive use of drugs and alcohol can help to ensure your T levels remain optimal.
 Laughing, having fun and finding success are also beneficial.

-To recap, there isn’t one single solution for falling T levels amongst men.
-By adhering to the recommendations listed above, not only will you put yourself in the best position to naturally increase your testosterone production, you’ll also be improving your overall health and well-being in significant, noticeable ways.
+To recap, there isn’t one single solution for falling T levels among men.
+By adhering to the recommendations listed above, you’ll put yourself in the position to earn the double benefit of increased testosterone production and an improvement in your overall health and well-being.

 For more information, be sure to read our other consumer guides on the topic: